 Administrative and Outreach Core

-The Administrative & Outreach Core (AOC) coordinates research activities and communications across the DRC’s partnered research landscape and engages the research community, including researchers, physicians, and patient and foundation advocates.
+The Administrative & Outreach Core (AOC) coordinates research activities and communications across the DRC’s partnered research landscape and engages the research community, including researchers, physicians, patient advocates and foundations.

-The Kids First Data Resource Center includes investigators and researchers from Children's Hospital of Philadelphia, the Ontario Institute for Cancer Research, the University of Chicago, Children's National Health System, the Oregon Health and Science University and Seven Bridges.
-The DRC's mission is to create a central, cloud-based data portal to provide access to clinical and genomic sequence data from dozens of childhood cancer and structural birth defects cohorts, which represent thousands of patients and their families.
-DRC Member organizations will provide expertise in the following areas:
+The Kids First DRC includes investigators and researchers from Children's Hospital of Philadelphia, Sainte-Justine University Hospital, the University of Chicago, Children's National Health System, the Oregon Health and Science University, and Seven Bridges.
+The Kids First DRC's mission is to create a central, cloud-based data portal to provide access to clinical and genomic sequence data from dozens of childhood cancer and structural birth defects cohorts, which represent thousands of patients and their families.
+Kids First DRC member institutions will provide expertise in the following areas:

 The Gabriella Miller Kids First Research Act directs funding to the NIH Common Fund to establish the Gabriella Miller Kids First Pediatric Research Program (Kids First).
-From this program, a grant has been funded to establish the Data Resource Center providing approximately $14.8 million over a five year period, contingent on available funds.Learn More
+From this program, a grant has been funded to establish the Gabriella Miller Kids First Data Resource Center which provides approximately $14.8 million over a five year period, contingent on available funds.Learn More